DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChat/1 Configuration/onTypingEnd.md

 #include common-ref-elementparam with { element: "UI component" }

 ##### field(e.user): User
-A user that was typing.
+The user who entered the message.

 ---
 #####See Also#####